 About Street Spirit

 Street Spirit is a monthly newspaper that is sold by homeless people in Berkeley and Oakland.
-It is written by and for unhoused people as well as their advocates.
-We report rigorously on the politics and policies that impact our community, and publish personal essays, profiles, and poetry.
+It is written by and for unhoused people and others who are interested in producing original journalism about the crisis of homelessness, and the issues with which it intersects.
+We report on the politics and policies that impact our community, and publish personal essays, profiles, and poetry, which illuminate the experience of homelessness with unique intimacy.
 Our mission is to provide economic opportunity for our homeless neighbors while also creating a platform where they can share their own stories.
 Learn more about our vendor program here.

 Bradley Penner is the Editor of Street Spirit.
 Alastair Boone is the Director.
 JC Orton is our Vendor Coordinator.
 Our board of advisors includes Yesica Prado, Talya Husbands-Hankin, Paul Boden, Osha Neumann, Shawn Moses, Ian Cordova-Morales, and Caron Creighton.
 We are fiscally sponsored by the Western Regional Advocacy Project (WRAP).